qualcomm/aimet/Docs/install/quick-start.rst

     out = Q.affine.quantize(x, scale, offset, qmin=-128, qmax=127)
     print(out)

-The quantized output should be something similar to the one shown below.
+The quantized output should be similar to the one shown below.

 .. rst-class:: script-output